telagraphic/git-wiki/_site/README.md

 Git Wiki is for line documentation, onboarding and project knowledge sharing!
 Powered by [Jekyll](https://jekyllrb.com/docs/home/),
-served by [Github Pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) and nurtured by committed associates :)
+served by [Github Pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) and maintained by committed associates :)
 This repo is a wiki starter project for someone who has basic html, css and ruby knowledge.
 Check the getting started page for instructions.
-Contact Nick Lyons @ lyonsn@nationwide.com for assistance and questions.
+Contact Nick Lyons lyonsn@nationwide.com for assistance and questions.

 ## Clone, Install, Run Locally

+First make sure you at least __Ruby 2.3.3p222__ before setting up this repo.

 ```
 git clone https://github.nwie.net/lyonsn1/wiki-starter.git